 Student records will be forwarded to other school agencies upon request.
 A high school student may grant authority to the district, permitting prospective employers to review the student’s transcript.
 Parental or adult student consent will be required before the district may release student records other than to a school agency or organization, except as otherwise provided by law.

-A grades report, transcript, or diploma will not be released until a student has made restitution for damages assessed as a result of losing or damaging school materials or equipment.
-If a student has transferred to another school district that has requested the student’s records, but the student has an outstanding fee or fine, only records pertaining to the student’s academic performance, special placement, immunization history, discipline actions, official juvenile court records, and history of violence will be sent to the enrolling school.
-The content of those records will be communicated to the enrolling district within two school days and copies of the records will be sent as soon as possible.
-The official transcript will not be released until the outstanding fee or fine is discharged.
-The enrolling school will be notified that the official transcript is being withheld due to an unpaid fee or fine.
-However, for students who meet the definition of homeless, the district will make all the student’s records readily available to the enrolling school regardless of outstanding fees or fines.
+A diploma may not be released until a student has made restitution for damages assessed as a result of losing or damaging school materials or equipment.

-The superintendent will establish procedures governing the content, management, and control of student records.
+The superintendent or designee will establish procedures governing the content, management, and control of student records.